Ernest Oppenheimer: Career

 He became great friends with William Lincoln Honnold, an American engineer and chairman of Transvaal Coal Trust, Brakpan Mines, Springs Mines and The New Era Company.
 In 1917, they launched the Anglo American Corporation with financial assistance from J. P. Morgan.
 He was knighted in 1921.
 The initial capital was £1 million.
 Half of the capital was subscribed in the United States and half in the United Kingdom and South Africa.
 He would remain as a permanent director and its chairman until 1953.
 In 1919, two years after its launch, Anglo American purchased diamond mines in South West Africa, which would pose a challenge to the De Beers diamond business monopoly.

 In the 1924 South African general election Oppenheimer stood for, and was elected to, the House of Assembly as the Member for Kimberley.
 He held the seat until 1938.
 In 1927, Oppenheimer managed to gain control of the late Cecil Rhodes' De Beers empire, building and consolidating the company's global monopoly over the world's diamond industry until his retirement.
 He gained the chairmanship of De Beers in 1929.
 Over the course of his chairmanship, Oppenheimer was involved in a number of controversies, including price fixing, antitrust behaviour, and an allegation of not releasing industrial diamonds for the U.S. war effort during the Second World War.

 In 1952, he was appointed as a Knight of the Most Venerable Order of the Hospital of St John of Jerusalem.

 Personal life

 Ernest Oppenheimer married Mary Lina Pollak in 1906 in a Jewish ceremony in London, with a marriage certificate issued by West London Synagogue, a prominent Reform synagogue.
 The couple had two sons.

 In 1921, he was knighted for his role in the war.
-He therefore had the honorific title Sir.
+Therefore, he had the honorific title Sir.

-However, Lady Oppenheimer died in 1934.
+Lady Oppenheimer died in 1934.
 The following year, he married Caroline Magdalen Oppenheimer (née Harvey), widow of Sir Michael, 2nd Baronet Oppenheimer of Stoke Poges.

 He died in Johannesburg in 1957.
 Although he was born into a Jewish family, he converted to Anglicanism in adulthood.
 His ashes were interred in a niche of the columbarium at Parktown St George's Church, Parktown.
 He was succeeded in the business by his son, Harry Oppenheimer.
 Oppenheimer's brother, Sir Bernard Oppenheimer, was also heavily involved in the diamond industry, himself dying in 1921.